-(c) The Management Company's Risk Management Policies and Procedures May Not Adequately Address Unidentified or Unanticipated Risks

-To safeguard the interests and fair treatment of all unitholders, the Management Company has established comprehensive risk management policies and procedures to manage and mitigate the Sub-Funds' exposure to significant market, liquidity and operational risks.
+The Management Company's Risk Management Policies and Procedures May Not Adequately Address Unidentified or Unanticipated Risks: To safeguard the interests and fair treatment of all unitholders, the Management Company has established comprehensive risk management policies and procedures to manage and mitigate the Sub-Funds' exposure to significant market, liquidity and operational risks.
 The Management Company devotes significant resources to monitor liquidity risks and utilize liquidity management tools where necessary.
-For a description of the liquidity risk management tools, policies and procedures, please see paragraph 15 of this Supplement.
+For a description of the liquidity risk management tools, policies and procedures, please see the section titled "Liquidity Risk Management" in this HKCD.